 At 1,200 metres above sea level, Kalaw is sort of a mountain town.
-Though in short supply of snow-capped peaks or large birds of prey, this hill station is replete with refreshingly cool weather, magnificent viewpoints, cozy guesthouses, and enough first-rate outdoor activities to keep busy for weeks.
-It's known primarily as destination for trekking, the 2-day trek to Inle Lake is among the most popular outdoor activities in Myanmar.
+Though in short supply of snow-capped peaks or large birds of prey, this hill station is replete with refreshingly cool weather, magnificent viewpoints, cozy guesthouses, and enough first-rate outdoor activities to stay busy for weeks.
+Known primarily as destination for trekking, the 2-day trek to Inle Lake is among the most popular outdoor activities in Myanmar.
 Yet, for those who prefer to set their own pace and get a little lost, hundreds of footpaths and small dirt roads weaving through paddy fields, wild forest, and sloped tea plantations are widely accessible and lying in wait.
 The following is an account of two days exploring this area.

 Renting a motorbike in Shan State, and most of Myanmar, is easygoing and affordable.
-For 12-15,000MMK a day, most hoteliers will happily arrange for motorbikes and helmets to be dropped off at the hotel within an hour.
+For 12-15,000MMK a day, most hoteliers will happily arrange motorbikes and helmets to be dropped off at the hotel within an hour.
 For ascending hills and covering large distances motorbikes are an easy and carefree way to explore.

 Return in the afternoon.
-After cleaning up and taking a few moments rest, don’t waste much time before procuring a glass of chilled white wine and settling in for a view of the sunset.
+After cleaning up and taking a few moments rest, don’t waste much time before procuring a glass of white wine and settling in for a view of the sunset.
 The Hilltop Villa Resort has a delightful terrace overlooking the town and a pleasant variety of tasty Shan, Burmese, and Thai dishes.

 If you’ve got the legs for it, Kalaw offers extraordinary cycling.
 Several local outlets rent proper Trek or Bianchi mountain bikes for 15,000MMK a day.

-After waking to the gentle chanting of monks making their morning rounds, the smell of dew on pine trees, and perhaps a timid sun sulking behind mystical purplish clouds, head into town to hire some wheels.
+After waking to the gentle chanting of monks making their morning rounds, the smell of dew on pine trees, and a timid sun behind mystical purplish mountain clouds, head into town to hire some wheels.
 Mr. Alex at Eagle Trekking promptly sorted me with a suitable Trek mountain bike (during the rainy season, call in advance).
 For a challenging yet fantastic ride, ride to the five-way junction, pass the View Point Café and southern hill top pagoda, circle the forests around Ye Aye Lake, and take the main road back into Kalaw, as seen below.

 At the next junction is a well-paved road.
 The road north takes approximately 45 minutes, including a 7-8-minute uphill climb, to reach Kalaw.
 To the south, the road heads into a large flatland.
-Here, the staggering magic of rural Myanmar is abundant: sneaky rays of sunshine glistening on wet grass, oxen pulling traditional wooden hoes ridden by waving farmers, longyi-clad women smiling from under bamboo hats.
+Here, the staggering magic of rural Myanmar is abundant: sneaky rays of sunshine glistening off wet grass, oxen pulling traditional wooden hoes ridden by waving farmers, longyi-clad women smiling from under bamboo hats.

 Disclaimer: I attempted to take this road back to Kalaw and failed.
 Previous rainfall had turned the dirt into a sludge so thick and chunky the bike couldn’t be walked let alone ridden, forcing an exhausting push back to the paved road.
 All told, with approximately an hour’s detour, it’s a 4-5-hour excursion.
 Bring snacks as food options are sparse.

 If in town for the afternoon, stroll through the central market for an interesting cultural experience and an insight into life in a quaint Shan mountain town.
-If there’s a day to spare, especially if departing from Heho Airport, spend the afternoon at Aythaya Vineyard sipping wine, eating magnificent curries, and walking among the grape.
+If there’s a day to spare, especially if departing from Heho Airport, spend the afternoon at Aythaya Vineyard sipping wine, eating magnificent curries, and walking among the grapes.

 These two outings are among many adventures to be had in the wild hills and jungle in and around Kalaw.
 Though they couldn't be squeezed into this trip, this lake by foot, this road by bicycle, and this valley by motorbike are just a few reasons for trekking back to the mountains of Kalaw.